 for reviews of our gigs since 2001 !!

-Our "Live at Deeply Vale" album cover was designed by 'Steve Hardstaff' and features in his new book 'Cover Versions' on sale now.
+Our "Live at Deeply Vale" album cover was designed by 'Steve Hardstaff' and features in his new book

 Steve has created work for Led Zeppelin, Fleetwood Mac and Liverpool favourites Deaf School, The Icicle Works, Half Man Half Biscuit, Dead or Alive, China Crisis and others, his creative processes have positioned him as one of the great innovators of the graphic arts and a leading figure in music industry design.
 Hardstaff’s artwork, often signed under his nom-de-guerre ‘Jacuzzi,’ has been used by every record label to have graced Liverpool in the last 40 years: posters for ‘The Magical Mystery Tour’, artist in residence at the legendary Eric’s club, commissions from contemporary labels.
 Hardstaff established in Liverpool the first music-industry-focused design studio outside London and decades later his work continues to attract local, national and international interest.